-Shunn format suggests the page number be at the top of the page on the right, (but not on the first page.)
+Shunn format suggests the page number be at the top of the page on the right, (but not on the first page.
+This part isn’t usually critical, either, so don’t stress about it.)
 So once there’s a second page to the document, click to insert a page number.
 Then add your last name and the title.
 If it’s a long title, abbreviate to a couple key words.

 (In Google Docs, go to “Insert” for page number options.)